+FromChurch County, Ga

-From County, G1 To the members and messengers composing the Chattahoochee United Free Will Baptist Association to convene with Church County,
+To the members and messengers composing the Chattahoochee

+United Free Will Baptist Association to convene with

+ChurchCounty,

-We have called Bro. for our pastor for the ensuing year.
-Spiritual condition of the church Time of meeting Sunday, Served by Rev. We send as representatives .
-Received by letter; received by profession of faith; received by experience; number expelled; dismissed by letter; paid for minutes; paid for correspondence; paid for building and repairing churches; ordained ministers; P. O.; total membership of church; number who have died
+We have called Brofor our pastor for the ensuing year.
+Spiritual condition of the church

+Time of meetingSunday, Served by Rev

+We send as representatives Received b,

+letter; received by profession of faith; received by experience; number expelled; dismissed by letter; paid for minutes;

+paid for correspondence; paid for building and repairing

+churches; ordained ministers; P. O

+total membership of church; number who have died

+day of

-This done by order of the church in conference this Moderator, P. O. Church Clerk, P. O.
+This done by order of the church in conference this

+Church Clerk, P. O

+Moderator, P. O